silverstripe/silverstripe-session-manager/docs/en/userguide/index.md

 [notice]
 A member can only revoke access for their own profile.
 No one else will have access to remove your sessions.
 [/notice]

-## Login session expiry

-Login sessions have an expiry of 30 days by default.
-After this, the session will no longer be valid and the user must log in again.
-Once a session has expired it will be removed from the list of active login sessions.